Animaznman/PF_GM_aid/data/distil/Legends/sihar.md

 Tlehar, the Sun Goddess of Dawn [NG] The Lioness Goddess of iron, love, and rebirth.
 She is most commonly depicted as human but with the head of a lioness, her fur a dull gray and her eyes black as night.
 Edicts give yourself fully to everything you attempt, always maintain hope that tomorrow will be a better day, treasure every gift you are given by those who matter to you Anathema lose your motivation to your regrets, spread despair, treat a loved one poorly Follower Alignments LG, NG, CG

 Devotee Benefits Divine Font heal Divine Ability Intelligence or Charisma Divine Skill Crafting Favored Weapon morningstar Domains cities, healing, passion, sun Alternate Domains change, creation, vigil, zeal Cleric Spells 1st: soothe, 3rd: enthrall, 5th: dreaming potential

+**BRIGHT LION ARCHETYPE** You are one of the Bright Lions, part revolutionary warrior, part undercover spy.

+BRIGHT LION DEDICATION FEAT 2 UNCOMMON ARCHETYPE DEDICATION Prerequisites member of the Bright Lions, not a worshipper of Walkena, trained in Stealth; Access Bright Lion background (Lost Omens World Guide 95) You become trained in your choice of Deception or Diplomacy and in Mzali Lore; if you were already trained, you become an expert instead.
+You incorporate enough worship of Walkena in your daily life to avoid suspicion.
+You typically don't need to Lie or Impersonate to pass yourself off as a worshipper of Walkena.
+Against careful inspection, you gain a +4 circumstance bonus to Deception checks specifically to pass yourself off as a version of yourself faithful to Walkena.

+**Special** You can't select another dedication feat until you have gained two other feats from the Bright Lion archetype.

+WARDING LIGHT FEAT 4 ARCHETYPE Prerequisites Bright Lion Dedication You gain a tattoo that serves as a special ward to defend you against Walkena's forces.
+The tattoo allows you to cast the light cantrip as a divine innate spell at will.
+The cantrip is heightened to a spell level equal to half your level rounded up.
+If you die, the tattoo immediately casts gentle repose on your corpse, heightened to the same spell level.

+SUN'S FURY FEAT 6 ARCHETYPE Prerequisites Bright Lion Dedication The Old Sun Gods have granted you a gift in your fight against Walkena.
+You gain the sun's fury focus spell.
+If you don't already have one, you gain a focus pool of 1 Focus Point, which you can regain using the Refocus activity to pray to the Old Sun Gods; if you already have a focus pool, increase the number of Focus Points in your focus pool by 1.
+Your Bright Lion focus spells are divine spells; when you gain this feat, if you aren't already, you become trained in divine spell attacks and spell DCs, using Charisma as your spellcasting ability score.

+ELUDE THE DIVINE FEAT 8 ARCHETYPE Prerequisites Bright Lion Dedication You are able to escape inquisitions involving divine magic, allowing you to blend in well in Mzali but also to avoid unwanted attention in other oppressive theocracies.
+You gain the Slippery Secrets skill feat, and its benefits also apply against divination effects that attempt to discern your deity.
+When using Slippery Secrets against a divine divination, you gain a +2 circumstance bonus, and on a critical success, the divination reveals false information appropriate to your false persona, rather than nothing.

+BRIGHT LION FOCUS SPELL SUN'S FURY FOCUS 3

+UNCOMMON EVOCATION FIRE GOOD Cast somatic, verbal Range touch; Targets 1 weapon without an unholy rune that is unattended or wielded by you or a willing ally

+Duration 1 minute The target weapon becomes wreathed in a glowing flame.
+The weapon deals an additional 1d4 fire and 1 good damage on a successful Strike.
+In addition, the flame causes the weapon to glow as bright as a torch.
+You can Dismiss the spell.

+# WALKENA'S SHADOW A Bright Lion's job is to blend in but be ready to damage Walkena's forces as much as possible at a moment's notice.
+While the Bright Lions are focused on overthrowing Walkena, he is not the enemy they face most often. **Themba Sufu** (LE male human rogue), the commander of Walkena's secret police, prowls the night searching for dissidents and insurrectionists–a description the Bright Lions fit in every aspect.